Ill-treatment or wilful neglect offences - Sections 20 to 25 of the Criminal Justice and Courts Act 2015

 - Other Guidance

-The offences contrary to sections 20 and 21 of the Criminal Justice and Courts Act 2015 are a part of the Government's response to the public inquiry conducted by Sir Robert Francis QC into the events at Mid-Staffordshire NHS Foundation Trust.
+The offences contrary to sections 20 and 21 of the Criminal Justice and Courts Act 2015 ['CJCA 2015'] were part of the Government's response to the public inquiry conducted by Sir Robert Francis QC into the events at Mid-Staffordshire NHS Foundation Trust.

 Both offences require proof of "ill-treatment" or "wilful neglect".
 These terms are not defined in the Act but there is already established case law deriving from parallel provisions.